Cars Brands that start with C

 Chevrolet Logo

-One of the most famous and popular American car manufacturers is the Chevrolet company, founded in 1911 by Louis Chevrolet – an engineer and race car driver, and the owner of General Motors – William Durant.
+One of the most famous and popular American automakers is Chevrolet, founded in 1911 by Louis Chevrolet, an engineer and auto racer, and General Motors owner William Durant.
 The founders included investors William Little and Edwin Campbell.
-Today the company is a free-standing subsidiary of General Motors and is headquartered in Detroit, USA.
-The brand officially appeared in Europe in 2005.
-Daewoo is being sold under his brand name.
+Today, the company is an independent subsidiary of General Motors, headquartered in Detroit, USA.
+In Europe, the brand officially appeared in 2005.
+Daewoo is marketed under its brand name.
 After 2015, the brand’s marketing in Europe is gradually phased out.

 Chrysler